Postage stamps and postal history of China

 The history of the postage stamps and postal history of China is complicated by the gradual decay of Imperial China and the years of civil war and Japanese occupation in the 1930s and 1940s.
 In modern times, postal delivery is handled by China Post.

 Early history

-Regular government postal service is known from the Zhou dynasty in the 1st millennium BC.
+Regular government and military postal service is known from the Zhou dynasty (1046-771 BCE).
+In the Han dynasty (202 BCE-220 CE) and Tang dynasty, postal service handled military communications.
+During the Song Dynasty, the postal system included delivery levels of foot, horse, and express.

 During the Yuan dynasty under Kublai Khan in the 12th century, China was integrated into the much larger Mongolian Örtöö system.
 Marco Polo reported that there were 10,000 post stages during that time.
 In addition, private letters were carried by the Min Hsin Chu, a system of letter guilds (hongs).
+In this period, every prefecture and county had express delivery stations.

-Later the 1727 Treaty of Kyakhta with Russia provided for the first regular exchange of mail.
+The 1727 Treaty of Kyakhta with Russia provided for the first regular exchange of mail.